kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ===================================== 6 passed in 0.02s ======================================
 ```

-Notice though, we are actually passing the source language instead of
+Notice, though, we are actually passing the source language instead of
 the target language!
-Also we're calling it with an empty string instead of
+Also, we're calling it with an empty string instead of
 the actual string:

 ```python
 audio_id(course.source_language, "")
 ```

-We need to be a lot stricter in our tests so let's fix that:
+We need to be a lot stricter in our tests, so let's fix that:

 ```python
 def test_calls_audio_id_with_the_correct_arguments(mocker):